Ready for a Summer that WillClick to Apply

 Worship at Asbury Hills is a big part of the summer experience.
 A typical band at Asbury Hills has vocals, guitar, drums, bass, and keys.
 More than just leading campers in worship through music, band members also aid in setting up the space for worship, facilitating high ropes activities, and working the camp store.
 Band members must be musically proficient, spiritually sound, and willing to aid in many aspects of camp.

-The staff in the kitchen at Asbury Hills work hard to keep us all fed.
-Kitchen staff usually work two meals per day, and responsibilities include meal prep, dish washing, and dining hall prep.
+The Food Service Team at Asbury Hills work hard to keep us all fed.
+Food Service usually work two meals per day, and responsibilities include meal prep, dish washing, and dining hall prep.
 These staff members must have a good work ethic, be able to process information quickly, and work well in occasionally hectic situations.

 These camp photographers/ videographers are integral in shaping the image of camp.
 They work each week to capture photos and videos.
 Photos are uploaded daily for parents to view, and a video is created each week for campers to take home.
 In addition, these photos and videos become most of our promotional material for the next year.
 Photo/Video staff must be easy to work with, organized, committed to quality, and willing to work long hours occasionally.